nicbarker/clay/README.md

 All pointer interactions depend on the function `void Clay_SetPointerPosition(Clay_Vector2 position)` being called after each mouse position update and before any other clay functions.

-The function `bool Clay_PointerOver(uint32_t id)` takes an element id that was used during layout creation and returns a bool representing whether the current pointer position is within its bounding box.
+The function `bool Clay_PointerOver(Clay_ElementId id)` takes an element id that was used during layout creation and returns a bool representing whether the current pointer position is within its bounding box.
 ```C
 // Reminder: Clay_SetPointerPosition must be called before functions that rely on pointer position otherwise it will have no effect
 Clay_Vector2 mousePosition = { x, y };